stuartellis/sve-personal-website/content/articles/task-runner.md

 To add Task to container images or systems without a tool version manager, see the section below for how to install Task with a script.

-All of these tools enable you to have multiple versions of Task and use the version of Task that is required for each project that you work on.
+All of these methods enable you to specify a version of Task for each project that you work on, and ensure that the expected version of Task is present.
 If possible, avoid using operating system packages.
 A package installs a single shared copy of Task, and is likely to provide an older version.

 ### Installing Task with a Script